yourdash-app/yourdash/docs/application_and_module_development.md

-# YourDash Application and Module Development
+# YourDash Application and Module Development remaining sections

-sections:

-Setup development environment
-(node bun git emscripten)

-Installing YourDash
+## Creating an application template

   Using an appliction template

   Setting required values (config, application.json)

   Code structure recomendations

+## Handling external authentication

 Single-Click YourDash authentication (external integration)

+---
---- backend
+## backend

 how applications are loaded
 and how their lifecycle is managed